GSA/idmanagement.gov/_buy/trust-services.md

 ## Government Identity Services

-These organizations operate as Federal PKI Shared Service Providers (SSPs) for federal agencies.
+These organizations operate as FPKI Shared Service Providers (SSPs) for federal agencies.
 All organizations operate Certification Authorities, are audited, and have and maintain a FISMA Authorization To Operate (ATO).
 To request a copy of a specific system’s ATO, please contact FPKI at GSA dot Gov.

-All of the Certification Authorities operated by these Federal PKI SSPs issue certificates for:
+All of the Certification Authorities operated by these FPKI SSPs issue certificates for:

 - Person identity, including for PIV credentials

-A subset of the Federal PKI SSPs also issue and manage:
+A subset of the FPKI SSPs also issue and manage:

 - Government enterprise device certificates